Udit-UD/Eth-Avax-Module/README.md

 This Solidity smart contract demonstrates Error Handling Techniques using `assert`, `revert`, and `require` functions.

+## Prerequisites

+- Solidity ^0.8.17

 ## License

 This contract uses the MIT License.

-## Prerequisites

-- Solidity ^0.8.17

 ## Contract Details

 The `ErrorHandling` contract provides the following functions:

-### `testAssert(uint x)`
+### `depositBalance(int amount)`

-- This function demonstrates the usage of the `assert` function.
+- This function demonstrates the usage of the `assert` and `revert` functions.
-- It takes an `x` parameter and checks if it is not equal to zero using the `assert` statement.
+- It takes an `amount` parameter and checks if it is not equal or less than 0 using the `assert` statement.
 - If the condition fails, it triggers an "Internal error" and aborts the execution.

-### `div(uint x, uint y)`

-- This function demonstrates the usage of the `revert` function.
-- It takes `x` and `y` parameters and performs division.
+- Here `revert` statement is used to check if the `amount` is less than `initBalance` or not.
-- If the `y` is equal to 0, it reverts the transaction with a custom error message stating that "Denominator can't be zero".
+- If the `amount` is greater than `initBalance`, it reverts the transaction with a custom error message stating that "Amount must be less than initial balance!".
-- If the condition is met, it returns the result of the division.

-### `multiplication(uint x)`
+### `withdraw(int amount)`

 - This function demonstrates the usage of the `require` function.
-- It takes an `x` parameter and performs multiplication with a predefined constant `temp`.
-- It first checks if `a` is less than 10 using the `require` statement.
+- Here require function is checking if the `amount` is greater than 0 or not.
-- If the condition fails, it reverts the transaction with a custom error message stating that the value of `a` should not be zero.
+- If the condition fails, it returns an error with the message "Value must be greater than 0".

-- If the condition is met, it returns the multiplication result.
+### `viewBalance()`

+- This function is just for checking the initial balance i.e. `initBalance`.

 ## Usage